section-engineering-education/engineering-education/articles/css-in-js-solutions/index.md

 However, the performance hindrances can be mitigated by combining multiple stylesheets and inline CSS such that only the necessary CSS files are rendered on each page.
 This approach is similar to Styletron’s critical rendering concept as a CSS-in-JS solution.

-### CSS-in-JS solution for Web Components.
+### CSS-in-JS solutions for Web Components
 There are several approaches to adapting CSS-in-JS within your web application.
-The following are different CSS-in-JS solution to deploy in your web application.
+The following are different CSS-in-JS solutions to deploy in your web application.

 1. JSS